gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 Since we do have a website up, and since it is running MySQL, it only takes a quick jump to suppose that we might have a chance at getting everything with a quick run of `sqlmap`.
 What happens when we give that a try?

+Not much.
+That is, `sqlmap` ran its default scan against the target, but didn't find what it was usually looking for.
+So, our friend from many commercial engagements, `sqlmap`, would not be of much help here.

 ## Manual directory checks and source code reading
 One of the first things we can do is to look at the website.
 - Are there any forms?